Khyretos/voice-translator/README.md

+# ⚠️ **AI ALERT**

+As a software developer with limited Python expertise, I directed the development of srt-translator by iteratively prompting AI language models (Claude and DeepSeek) to generate the majority of the code.
+Through systematic debugging, precise requirements, and continuous validation of the AI's output, I guided the project from concept to a fully functional application.
+This process demonstrates my ability to leverage AI tools effectively while retaining full ownership of problem‑solving and architectural decisions.

 # 🎤 Voice Translator - Real-time Speech Recognition & Translation

 A powerful, OBS-compatible voice recognition and translation app built with Python and Gradio.
 Supports multiple translation backends including AI models, offline Argos Translate, Whisper API, and LibreTranslate.